Introductory Class Placement

 If you are considering withdrawing from the program, we ask that you discuss your concerns with the Director and/or your private teacher.
 We value close communication with parents and want to know any concerns that you may have.
 Written notice must then be given indicating the reason for the withdrawal, sent by email to firstname.lastname@example.org.

-After the semester begins, upon Director’s receipt of written notice of withdrawal, tuition refunds will be made according to the following schedule:
+Upon Director’s receipt of written notice of withdrawal, tuition refunds will be made according to the following schedule:

 After 2nd week of class attendance: 80% semester tuition refund